freeolabini/freeolabini.github.io/_src/en/index.md

 layout: index.njk
 collection: en
 image: /img/oladrawing.jpg
+intro: Ola Bini, privacy advocate and free software developer, is being detained as a political prisoner in Ecuador.
 ---

-Ola Bini, privacy advocate and free software developer, is being detained as a political prisoner in Ecuador.
 Please take action to show your support:

  - Follow [@FreeOlaBini], tweet [#FreeOlaBini] and visit freeolabini.org for updates
  - Help support the family and legal effors by [donating to the crowd funding campaign][donate].